ZeelNightwolf/EcoDataExporter/README.md

 reliant on the ECO localization project, if the strings there are not localized, neither will the files produced.

 For a detailed document about this mod see: https://docs.google.com/document/d/1wMSBiHt4htns7pPiG5CJQDDzqHFxL8Pg_dn-h3BpDko/edit?usp=sharing
+For use on the wiki come join the ECO Contribution Wiki Discord: https://discord.gg/N7tFc8J